rgeorgia/InfinityDesktop/README.md

 # Infinity Desktop
 An attempt to roll a NetBSD desktop.

-We have always been attracted to NetBSD for some unknown reason.
-We are not saying it's the best BSD distro, it just seems to have a magnetic pull on us.
-Consequently, we want to make a good desktop experience with a solid operating system under the hood.
+I have always been attracted to NetBSD for some unknown reason.
+I an not saying it's the best BSD distro, it just seems to have a magnetic pull on me.
+Consequently, I want to make a good desktop experience with a solid operating system under the hood.

 ### First
-We are **not** experts, but we are willing to dig in, willing to learn and willing to listen to sound advice.
-We do not feel that everything needs to be "invented by us."
-We are more than willing to _rip-off_ good ideas.
+I am **not** an expert, but I am willing to dig in, willing to learn and willing to listen to sound advice.
+I do not feel that everything needs to be "invented here."
+I am more than willing to _rip-off_ good ideas.

 ### Second
-We are **not** NetBSD zealots.
-We are NetBSD **enthusiasts**.
-We will not bash Windows or scoff at any distro of Linux.
-We will, however, try to learn from them, borrowing the good ideas and avoiding painful ones.
+I am **not** a NetBSD zealot.
+I am a NetBSD **enthusiast**.
+I will not bash Windows or scoff at any distro of Linux.
+I will, however, try to learn from them, borrowing the good ideas and avoiding painful ones.

-We will also not try to make Infinity DE a Windows-like, Mac-like or Linux-like; it will be NetBSD-like.
+I will also not try to make Infinity DE a Windows-like, Mac-like or Linux-like; it will be NetBSD-like.
 Honestly, this may not be for everyone.

 Roadmap and other misc things are on our [wiki](https://github.com/rgeorgia/OS108/wiki)